Check full schedule, candidates list and result date

 |Independent

-In the 2019 Haryana Assembly elections, Amarjeet Dhanda of Jannayak Janta Party (JJP) won from Julana seat defeating Parminder Singh Dhull of Bhartiya Janata Party (BJP) by a margin of 24,193 votes.
+In the 2019 Haryana Assembly elections, Chiranjeev Rao of Indian National Congress (INC) won from Rewari seat defeating Sunil Kumar of Bhartiya Janata Party (BJP) by a margin of 1,317 votes.

 |Candidate Name